This feature appears in the October ‘17 issue of NRA America’s 1st Freedom, one of the official journals of the National Rifle Association.

 Among the important reforms that Ray helped pass were banning reckless lawsuits against firearm businesses; pre-empting local anti-gun laws; removing the carry permit fee for retired law enforcement officers; eliminating the need for background checks when a gun owner reclaims his own gun from a pawn shop, if the gun was pawned less than a year prior; range protection; and preventing insurance policies from excluding or denying coverage based on firearms ownership.

-Dave Kopel is research director of the Independence Institute in Denver.
 Joseph Greenlee is an attorney in Steamboat Springs, Colo.